-Place the bacon in a deep pan or skillet over medium-high heat and cook until crispy, then set aside.
+- Place the bacon in a deep pan or skillet over medium-high heat and cook until crispy, then set aside.

-Reduce the heat to medium.
-Add the beans, coffee, cocoa, syrup, bourbon, and chili powder to the pan.
+- Reduce the heat to medium.
+Add the beans, coffee, bourbon, syrup, cocoa, and chili powder to the pan.

-Cover the pan and bring to a simmer, then uncover and cook for 5-7 minutes, stirring occasionally, until thick and saucy.
+- Cover the pan and bring to a simmer, then uncover and cook for 5-7 minutes, stirring occasionally, until thick and saucy.
 Add salt and pepper to taste.

-Bring a small, dry pan (or a grill pan, if you prefer) to medium-high heat and add the hot dogs.
+- Bring a small, dry pan (or a grill pan, if you prefer) to medium-high heat and add the hot dogs.

-Every minute or two, rotate the hot dogs to get color on all sides.
+- Every minute or two, rotate the hot dogs to get color on all sides.
 When they're almost done, hit the pan with a glug of olive oil to get the hot dogs crispy all over.

-Cut the hot dogs into bite-sized slices, add to the beans, and enjoy.
+- Cut the hot dogs into bite-sized slices, add to the beans, and enjoy.